Mission, Story & Values

 Missoula Aging Services is a 501(c)3 nonprofit organization whose Mission is to promote the independence, dignity and health of older adults and those who care for them.

 Missoula Aging Services (MAS) was established in 1982 by the Missoula County Commissioners with a modest budget of $279,000 and a staff of five.
 The organization began providing a small community lunch program called Meals on Wheels and the RSVP and Foster Grandparent (FG) volunteer programs.
-In 2006, Missoula Aging Services became an Aging and Disability Resource Center to ensure efficient use of resources by serving adults of all ages with disabilities.

 Nearly 40 years since the founding, the organization stands strong with over 50 staff members and a budget of more than $4 million.
 Through MAS programs and services, staff have over 30,000 client interactions each year.